peteroupc/peteroupc.github.io/exporand.md

 <a id=SampleGeometricBag></a>
 ### SampleGeometricBag

-The algorithm **SampleGeometricBag** returns 1 with a probability built up by a uniform PSRN.
+The algorithm **SampleGeometricBag** returns 1 with a probability built up by a uniform PSRN's fractional part.
 (Flajolet et al., 2010)<sup>[**(7)**](#Note7)</sup> described an algorithm for the base-2 (binary) case, but that algorithm is difficult to apply to other digit bases.
 Thus the following is a general version of the algorithm for any digit base.
+For convenience, this algorithm ignores the PSRN's integer part and sign.

 1. Set _i_ to 0, and set **b** to a uniform PSRN with a positive sign and an integer part of 0.
 2. If the item at position _i_ of the input PSRN's fractional part is unsampled (that is, not set to a digit), set the item at that position to a digit chosen uniformly at random, increasing the fractional part's capacity as necessary (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
 Do the same for **b**.
 3. Let _da_ be the digit at position _i_ of the input PSRN's fractional part, and let _db_ be the corresponding digit for **b**.
 Return 0 if _da_ is less than _db_, or 1 if _da_ is greater than _db_.
 5. Add 1 to _i_ and go to step 2.

-For base 2, the following **SampleGeometricBag** algorithm can be used, which is closer to the one given in the Flajolet paper:
+For base 2, the following **SampleGeometricBag** algorithm can be used, which is closer to the one given in the Flajolet paper.
+It likewise ignores the input PSRN's integer part and sign.

 1. Set _N_ to 0.
 2. With probability 1/2, go to the next step.
 Otherwise, add 1 to _N_ and repeat this step.
 (When the algorithm moves to the next step, _N_ is what the Flajolet paper calls a _geometric(1/2)_ random number, hence the name "geometric bag", but the terminology "geometric random number" is avoided in this article since it has several conflicting meanings in academic works.)